There are five levels of Medicare appeals:

 - The ALJ makes a decision based on your case file and the information given at the hearing.

-The Fourth Level Appeal: Medicare Appeals Council (MAC) Review
+The Fourth Level Appeal: Medicare Appeals Council Review

 The Fifth Level Appeal: Federal Court

-If you are unhappy with the decision made by the Medicare Appeals Council (MAC), you may be able to take your case to a federal court.
-For calendar year 2016, the dollar value of your medical care must be at least $1,500 to go to a federal court.
+If you are unhappy with the decision made by the Medicare Appeals Council, you may be able to take your case to a federal court.
+The amount in controversy is adjusted each year.
+Please visit the CMS website at https://www.cms.gov/Medicare/Appeals-and-Grievances/OrgMedFFSAppeals to obtain the amount in controversy for the year in which you file your appeal.

 More about your rights and who can help you